Since his 1974 San Francisco Opera debut, tenor Joseph Frank has

 The Joseph Frank Opera Excellence Endowment

 Created in honor of Professor Joseph Frank, it establishes the first permanent endowment to support the Opera Theater program at San Jose State University.
-Funds will be used for program support, including scholarships, performance costs, guest artists, scholars and clinicians.
-The Endowment inauguration took place at the Hammer Theater April 14; "A Celebration of Enrico Caruso and Mario Lanza" starred the talents of Professor Joseph Frank and internationally known tenor and SJSU Alumnus, Pasquale Esposito accompanied by the San Jose State Orchestra and Choraliers under the direction of Dr. Fred Cohen.
-As of Nov 1, 2018, the endowment has reached $87,000.00.
+Funds are used for program support, including scholarships, performance costs, guest artists, scholars and clinicians.
+The Endowment inauguration took place at the Hammer Theater April 14, 2019.
+"A Celebration of Enrico Caruso and Mario Lanza" starred the talents of Professor Joseph Frank and internationally known tenor and SJSU Alumnus, Pasquale Esposito accompanied by the San Jose State Orchestra and Choraliers under the direction of Dr. Fred Cohen.
+As of May 25, 2022, the endowment has raised over $135,000.00.
 Interested donors may make checks payable to "The Joseph Frank Opera Excellence Endowment" and sent to Dr. Fred Cohen, Director, School of Music and Dance San Jose State University, One Washington Square, San Jose, CA 95192-0095.